 With 2024 now behind us and the first months of 2025 underway, here’s a recap of what the HeatSmart Alliance has been up to!
 We’ll start by discussing our coaching and outreach efforts.
 Upcoming blogs will put the spotlight on membership growth and changes in our organization, as well as what our technology working group accomplished last year.

-As many of you know, the HeatSmart Alliance came together to do something tangible about climate change.
-Specifically, our organization tries to educate people about the benefits of energy-efficient heating and cooling systems like heat pumps, and help members of the community transition to more climate-forward technologies.
-So what progress did we make towards achieving this goal?
+As many of you know, the Alliance was formed in 2020 by a group of Massachusetts residents who wanted to address carbon pollution.
+Specifically, they wanted to educate people about the benefits of energy-efficient heating and cooling systems like heat pumps, and help other members of the community transition to these climate-forward technologies.
+Since then, the Alliance has grown considerably, but the mission remains the same.
+So, what progress did it make towards achieving its climate goals in 2024?

-In a nutshell, we’ve been doing our bit in the state-wide and national efforts to decarbonize homes: Though we don’t have hard data, we estimate that 800 to 1,200 homeowners received heat-pump coaching in 2024 through the HeatSmart Alliance and various local, community-based coaching programs.
-That’s enough to lower CO2 emissions by 3,000 metric tons or consuming 7,000 fewer barrels of oil.
+Simply put, it’s been doing our bit in the state-wide efforts to decarbonize homes: It estimate that 800 to 1,200 homeowners received heat-pump coaching in 2024 through the HeatSmart Alliance and various local, community-based coaching programs in Massachusetts.
+That’s enough to lower CO2 emissions by 3,000 metric tons–the equivalent of the weight of 40 Tahoes worth of carbon.
+It also means we are more than a quarter of the way towards making heat pumps the predominant choice for households in the commonwealth by 2050, which is one of the state’s broader climate goals.
+But there is still more work to be done!

 Outreach